arqtrad/archlit/article.md

-Portuguese architect, archaeologist, and academician, Joaquim Possidónio Narciso da Silva (1806--1896), as well as of the Brazilian artist, poet, and diplomat, Manuel de Araújo Porto-Alegre (1806--1879), both of whom were well versed in science and literature, and had inroads to their respective royal and imperial courts.
+Portuguese architect, archaeologist, and academician, Joaquim Possidónio Narciso da Silva (1806--1896), as well as of the Brazilian artist, poet, and diplomat, Manuel de Araújo Porto-Alegre (1806--1879), both of whom are well versed in science and literature, and have inroads to their respective royal and imperial courts.

 Architectural culture will nevertheless thrive within literary---and, by